ragibkl/wordpress-proxy/README.md

 1. Currently, there is only one variable that can be tuned from the environment, i.e `UPSTREAM_URL`.
 Maybe we can add more if there is a use case
 2. There might be more improvements that can be made to the template file for better performance
 3. Build process is still manual, and I only target `nginx:latest`
 4. Feel free to suggest more improvements.
-Pull requests are welcome!
+Issues and pull requests are welcome!

-# Credits
+## Credits

 This image was inspired by the work of others, especially the `nginx` part.
 TODO: I've lost the references to them, but will add them in when I remember.